 Key management compensation.
-Key management represents 4 Senior Executives of the subsidiaries, 7 Non-executive Managers of the Group's Board of Managers and 7 Non-executive Directors of Czech Grid Holding, a.s. as at 31 December 2020 (2019: 6 Non-executive Directors of Czech Grid Holding).
+Key management represents 4 Senior Executives of the subsidiaries, 6 Non-executive Managers of the Group's Board of Managers and 7 Non-executive Directors of Czech Grid Holding, a.s. as at 31 December 2021 and 2020.